Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 By doing that, it became the easternmost Major Hurricane in Atlantic history.
 It affected the southeast coast of the Azores and affected Ireland when a cold front merged with Ophelia and its remnants produced the worst storm the island has seen in 50 years.

-This is what happens when an hurricane clashes with Europe, and I expect more in the future.
+This is what happens when an Atlantic hurricane clashes with the European Continent, and I expect more in the future.

 Comparing Katrina With the Big Three Major Disasters of 2017.